Internship in Sicily

 A company manager can perhaps best be described as an "R.A. for artists."
 They are the front line for any hospitality, safety, interpersonal, or logistical issues that artists may have during the residency.
 They directly oversee communications, schedules, transportation, meals, and expenses.
 A company manager may also be considered a caretaker, responsible for looking out for the holistic wellbeing of artists and participants.

 Company managers will then travel to Sicily with Trinacria Theatre Company for approximately one month during the residency.
-Company Managers will arrive 3 to 7 days before the start of the residency to familiarize themselves with the location, complete on-site training with Mariagrazia, and prepare for the arrival of the artists.
+Company Managers will arrive three to seven days before the start of the residency to familiarize themselves with the location, complete on-site training with Mariagrazia, and prepare for the arrival of the artists.

 During the residency, interns will execute their duties as company managers, have opportunities to develop their language, leadership, and management skills, and interface directly and meaningfully with international professional artists and the local Sicilian community.